publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.5.2 =
+ * Fix: Summary block style and better CSS handling for margin-left

 = 2.5.1 =
  * Add: Anchor support for all the blocks, except: Adv.
 Icons, Columns Manager, Info Box, Recent Posts and Testimonial
  * Fix: Fix gallery lightbox target to open a bigger version of the image (hughworm)